arthurbenczdecamargo/japan-travel/README.md

 **This site is a Japan travel itinerary; access the site [here](https://arthurbenczdecamargo.github.io/japantravel/).**

 ## Overview
 Traveling to Japan has been a dream of mine since I started studying japanese, so I decided to practice *HTML & CSS* developing an itinerary that will be helpful during my stay there.
 Basically this project is a personal website dedicated to help me plan my first trip to Japan.
-It is designed to offer comprehensive information and insights about traveling in Japan, including recommendations for places to explore, foods to try, tips, shrines and sanctuaries to visit, an [embedded map](https://arthurbenczdecamargo.github.io/japantravel/mapa.html) showing all locations and much more.
+It is designed to offer comprehensive information and insights about traveling in Japan, including recommendations for places to explore, foods to try, tips, shrines and sanctuaries to visit, an [embedded map](https://arthurbenczdecamargo.github.io/japantravel/mapa.html) showing all locations, live exchange rate and much more.
 ### At the moment the site covers the following cities:<br>
 • Tokyo;<br>
 • Yokohama;<br>